 4 Mistakes Every Blogger Needs to Avoid for Blog Monetization

 For most bloggers, the sole purpose of blogging is to earn money.
 That makes sense.
 Why would they invest their time and resources if there’s no productive outcome in the end?
 But, blog monetization is a humongous task.
 It’s humongous because bloggers have limited opportunities to earn money.
 And the amount they make isn’t much.
-Besides, the use of ad blocking tools is growing rapidly.
+Besides, the use of

 #1.
 Overdependence on AdSense